base on :package: Mac App Store command-line interface <h1 align="center">

 ### ๐ชช App IDs

-Each application in the Mac App Store has an integer app identifier (app ID).
+Each app in the App Store has a unique integer app identifier (ADAM ID) & a

-`mas search` & `mas list` can be used to find the app IDs of relevant apps.
+`mas search` & `mas list` can be used to find the ADAM IDs of apps.

-1. Find the app in the Mac App Store
+1. Find the app in the App Store

 2. Select `Share` > `Copy Link`

-3. Extract the app ID from the URL. e.g., the Mac App Store URL for Xcode
+3. Extract the ADAM ID from the URL

-None of the commands in this section require you to be logged into an Apple Account,
+The commands in this section do not require you to be logged into an Apple

-neither for your macOS user nor in the Mac App Store.
+Account, neither for your macOS user nor for the App Store.

 #### `mas search`

-`mas search <search-term>` searches by name for applications available from the Mac App Store.
+`mas search <search-term>` searches by name for apps available from the App

 Providing the `--price` flag includes each app's price in the output.